-The Company considers the items included in the consolidated statements of changes in shareholders' equity as capital.
 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may issue new shares through private placements, sell assets to reduce debt or return capital to shareholders.
 The Company is not subject to externally imposed capital requirements.
-There have been no changes in the Company's definition of capital or capital management objectives during the nine months ended September 30, 2021 and 2020.
+There have been no changes in the Company's definition of capital or capital management objectives during the six months ended June 30, 2022 and 2021.